lauralowes/DS-User-Guide-OpenSeesModelingRCWalls/user-guide/docs/usecases/lowes/usecase.md

 ## Seismic Response of Concrete Walls

-Modeling Reinforced Concrete Walls using Shell Elements in OpenSees and Using Jupyter to Post Process Results
+Modeling Reinforced Concrete Walls Using OpenSees Layered Shell Elements and Using Jupyter Notebooks to Create Input Files and Post Process Results

 ///